conholdate/products.conholdate.com/content/english/total/java/watermark/xlsb.md

       gisthash: "9fa88c2b755cc9ff8944cd0c4005b889"
       gistfile: "insert-image-watermark-to-pdf.java"

-    - title_left: "How to Add Text Watermark to VDX in Java"
+    - title_left: "How to Add Text Watermark to XLSB in Java"
       content_left: |
-          This Java code example demonstrates how to add text watermark to a VDX document using a few simple lines of Java code.
+          This Java code example demonstrates how to add text watermark to a XLSB document using a few simple lines of Java code.
 The watermark will be added to all the pages of the source document.

-          -   Instantiate **Watermarker** with input VDX document
+          -   Instantiate **Watermarker** with input XLSB document
           -   Initialize **TextWatermarker** with watermark text, font size and style
           -   Set watermark properties (alignment, color etc)
           -   Add watermark to the **watermarker** and generate output document